vdhamer/Photo-Club-Hub/.github/README.md

 discovering how to navigate within each site and how to browse through the individual images.
 Starting in version 2 the app's name was changed from _Photo Club Waalre_ to _Photo Club Hub_.

-To achieve this, the app retrieves software-readable lists of photo clubs, their lists of members and their curated images from one or more servers.
+</p>To achieve this, the app retrieves software-readable lists of photo clubs, their
+lists of members and their curated images from one or more servers.
 This ensures that photo clubs, club members and member images can be added or changed without requiring a new release of the app.